Q: Do I need to have Deferred Action for Childhood Arrivals (DACA) to apply to Penn?

 A: Students with American, Mexican, and Canadian citizenship and residency meet Penn's requirements for need-blind admissions.
 Students from countries other than USA, Mexico, and Canada are under need-aware policies.

 Q: If I am admitted as an undocumented student without health care, how can I seek medical treatment while at Penn?

-A: All Penn students are required to heave some form of medical insurance.
+A: All Penn students are required to have some form of medical insurance.
 Undocumented students qualify for the Penn Student Insurance Plan (PSIP) so they can receive care at Student Health Service and other providers.
-Students without the means to pay for PSIP may receive assistance from Student Financial Services (SFS) to cover the cost.
+Students in traditional undergraduate programs without the means to pay for PSIP may receive assistance from Student Financial Services (SFS) to cover the cost.